vylsaz/adisp/README.md

 and `y` contains integers between 0 and 255 (inclusive).

 `r` is either 0 or 1:
-- 0: failed to draw
+- 0: window is closed
-- 1: continue drawing
+- 1: window is not closed

 ```
 d←adisp.window